jokrey/deadlines/README.md

 # deadlines

-A most simple marriage between todo-list and calendar
+A drama-free marriage between todo-list and calendar